The Cost of Opportunity? Higher Education in the Baixada Fluminense (2016-2017)

 Project website (best website at EHDx, Education & Human Development theme)

 This Team in the News

+This project team was originally part of the Education & Human Development theme of Bass Connections, which ended in 2022.
 See related team, The Cost of Opportunity?
 Higher Education in the Baixada Fluminense (2017-2018).
 This project was cosponsored by the Global Brazil Humanities Lab and the Duke Brazil Initiative.

 - Antonio Arce, Arts & Sciences

 - Marcos De Almeida Rangel, Sanford School of Public Policy

 /graduate Team Members

 Leighanne Oh, Biomedical Engineering-MS